 News & Events Items

-Over recent months there have a been a number of successful events in London, Birmingham, Bristol and Cambridge as the Collective continues to grow and attracts wider interest.
+Over recent months there have a been a number of successful events in London, Birmingham, Bristol, Cambridge and internationally as the Collective continues to grow and attracts wider interest.

 - July 2011: Members of the Collective attended a special dinner to meet artist Sam Messenger at the Mann & Eve gallery’s show at Naomi Russell & Partners in London• June, 2011: The Collective was invited by Christian Mooney, Director of the excellent Arcade gallery to a special viewing of new work by Anna Barham and Sarah Chilvers,

 - June, 2011: Annie Bacon and Robert Lee from London and Cambridge groups were invited to speak at the symposium entitled, Collecting the Uncollectable.
 The symposium was hosted by Market Project in association with Aid & Abet

 - May 2011: The leading legal firm, Collyer Bristow, invited Annie Bacon, Ben Eastop and Tim Eastop to present the work of the Collective at an evening event for new collectors alongside Paul Hobson, Director of the Contemporary Art Society

 - April, 2011: The Collective was invited to present its work at the Contemporary Art Society Conference, Developing the Market for Contemporary Art, at the IKON Gallery, Birmingham